samochieng/alx-low_level_programming/0x01-variables_if_else_while/README.md

 print the last digit of the number stored

 2-print_alphabet.c
 prints the alphabet in lowercase

+3-print_alphabets.c
+prints the alphabet in lowercase, and then in uppercase